telerik/reporting-docs/introduction.md

 ## Key Components

-The lifecycle of a Telerik report is divided in three main steps&mdash;designing the report, integrating its data in an application, and exporting the report content.
+The lifecycle of a Telerik report is divided in three main steps&mdash;designing the report, populating the report with data and rendering it in a viewer, and exporting the report to a document file.

 The Telerik Report Designers and Viewers are the main components of Telerik Reporting and accompany the users in their journey along the lifecycle of the report.